kevinlondon/kevinlondon.github.io/_posts/2015-09-25-using-bandit-in-the-field.md

 How to Use Bandit
 -----------------

-Their README is pretty good and helpful with walking through all the options.
+Their README is helpful with walking through all the options.
 Basically, when Bandit runs, it will scan a directory of your choice and look for a set of pre-defined vulnerabilities.
 If it finds them, it reports them to you.
 You can specify the levels of feedback you'd like from the tool, ranging